Corbett · Cairngorms

 Conachcraig — common questions

-- Conachcraig is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 759m of ascent and takes most walkers 5-7 hours.
-Terrain: The Lochnagar approach path is one of the best-engineered in the Cairngorms — flagstone-built and well drained.
+- Conachcraig carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 15km, 759m of ascent and a 5-7 hour day on the standard route.
+Underfoot: The Lochnagar approach path is one of the best-engineered in the Cairngorms — flagstone-built and well drained.

 - Where do I park for Conachcraig?